jhu9000/feeds_paragraph_by_guid/README.md

-This module allows paragraphs to be attached to nodes during a feed import.
+This module allows paragraphs to be attached to entities during a feed import.

 It does this by adding an entity presave event to the import process and then matching paragraph feed item guid with entity feed item guid.